BinFlush/striptest/README.md

 Until we say otherwise, the website takes the teststrip to be **Timed with** a timer.
 The table has one row for each patch. **Seconds** is the exposure the patch should end up with, and **Add** is how to get there when the patches are covered one by one: the whole strip first gets 5.0 seconds, then we cover the first patch and give the rest 1.3 seconds more, cover the next one and give the rest another 1.6, and so on.
 If we would rather expose every patch on its own, each simply gets what it says under **Seconds**.
 The times are rounded to tenths of a second, which is about what a timer can be set to.

 ### Without a timer
 With a timer that is all there is to it.
-Without one these times are hopeless, since nobody can count to 1.3 seconds, and this is where the metronome comes in.
-The line under the settings has already been hinting at it.
-Under **Timed with** we choose **a metronome**, which the website remembers until we choose something else:
+Without one these times are hopeless, since nobody can count to 1.3 seconds, and something has to keep time for us.
+There are two answers under **Timed with**: a metronome, which is what the rest of this walkthrough uses, or the page's own sound, which is further down under **At the enlarger**.
+The line under the settings has already been hinting at the first.
+We choose **a metronome**, which the website remembers until we choose something else:

 <p align="center"><img src="figures/web-first-strip.png" width="300" align="top" alt="The top of the website, now timed with a metronome: tempo 181, counting every 3rd beat"> <img src="figures/web-first-strip-table.png" width="300" align="top" alt="The table underneath: the count for each patch, with a strip of tones under every row"></p>